Marshall Jamieson, WalletHub Finance Consultant

 @bergman77

-Most of those requirements are pretty standard, although some credit card companies offer cards to people with lower scores.
+Most of Chase’s credit card requirements are pretty standard, although some credit card companies offer cards to people with lower scores.
 But merely meeting those baseline criteria doesn’t guarantee approval.
-Each individual Chase credit card has requirements on top of that, which are tailored to identifying the right type of cardholder for that particular offer.
-For instance, you need at least $10 million in assets to qualify for the J.P.
-Morgan Reserve Credit Card.
+Each individual Chase credit card has other requirements on top of that, which are tailored to identifying the right type of cardholder for a particular offer.

-Now you know some of the tests you’ll need to pass to get a card from Chase.
+Now you know some of the factors that will play a role in your approval odds.
 But this just scratches the surface of what Chase looks at for approval.
-They’ll also examine your debts, credit utilization, and a whole host of other factors.
+The issuer will also examine your debts, credit utilization, and a whole host of other factors.

 2023's Best Chase Credit Cards